 As with any drug, long-term use can destroy a number of things in the addict’s life.
 The addict may lose family, friends, job, money, house, dignity, and so on.
 Many end up on the street, living in a dope house, or in a shelter.
 He or she may also suffer from long term memory loss, paranoia, health issues, and extreme weight loss.
 Because of its potent nature, even the smallest dose of ICE can end in severe addiction and may even cause death.

 What can an addict do for help?

 ICE addicts ought to be hospitalized and treated as soon as possible because ICE can destroy the mind and body with alarming efficiency.
-He or she will also face daunting withdrawal effects, such as intense cravings, muscle aches, headache, sweating, ravishing appetite, high anxiety and confusion.
+He or she will also face daunting withdrawal effects, such as intense cravings, muscle aches, headache, sweating, ravishing appetite, high anxiety, and confusion.
 It is advised that ICE addicts seek the help of an intensive treatment rehab in order to be under the care of substance abuse professionals.
-There may be medication that can ease some of the withdrawal symptoms and counselors are there to help the addict learn how to live life without addiction controlling his life.
+There may be a medication that can ease some of the withdrawal symptoms and counselors are there to help the addict learn how to live life without addiction controlling his life.